What's Up With Pheromone Perfume — & Why Is TikTok Obsessed?

 @eaudesarah My skin scent edit 🤍.
 Perfume mentioned in the video: ds and durga i dont know what, le labo another 13, diptyque fleur de peau, escentric molecules molecule02, escentric molecule escentric01 #perfumetok ♬ ZOOM - Jessi

 Like skin scents, Amanda cites a big trend among perfume wearers to take back control of their fragrances and create their own through perfume workshops.
-She rates Maya Njie's bespoke perfume blending workshop), 4160 Tuesdays artisan perfume workshop and the Experimental Perfume Club's perfume-making workshop.
-Lastly, discovery boxes also allow you to mix up your own, personalised scent, says Amanda.
-R29 loves Escentual's Perfume Blind Trial Discovery Set, £19.95, and The Perfume Society's Dream Scents Discovery Box, £27.
+[Editor's Note: Alchemologie hosts perfume-making classes at teh Brooklyn Botanic Garden].
+Discovery boxes also allow you to mix up your own, personalized scent, says Amanda.
+Dossier would be a great place to start.